kittyryl/onefaith-backend/ERD_connected.md

 # Proposed Connected ERD (Enhanced Linking)

 This is an optional, more connected design that links sales, inventory, users, and carwash records end‑to‑end.
-It keeps historical prices safe while enabling richer reporting and (optionally) automatic inventory deduction.
+It keeps historical prices safe while enabling richer reporting.
+Note: automatic inventory deduction is NOT included; inventory remains manual via stock movements.

 ```mermaid
 erDiagram